-Monthly meetings are held the 4th Tuesday of the month.
-Meetings are in-person and online.
-Please join the TCARES Mailing List for invites and information.
+Our meetings are held the 4th Tuesday of the month (in person and via Zoom).
+Please join our mailing list for an invite.

 We hold a weekly net each week, check out our Voice Net page for details and information.